Gundagai Shire

 Gundagai Shire was a local government area in the Riverina region of New South Wales, Australia.
 On 12 May 2016, Gundagai Shire was abolished and merged with the neighbouring Cootamundra Shire to establish Cootamundra-Gundagai Regional Council.

 The Shire was located adjacent to the Hume Highway.
 Gundagai Shire is primarily rural, with a small population.
 80% of the Shire's population live in the town of Gundagai.
 The four villages in the Shire were Coolac, Tumblong, Muttama and Nangus, with populations ranging from 40 to 90 people.

-The last Mayor of Gundagai Shire was Cr.
-Abb McAlister, an unaligned politician.
+The last Mayor of Gundagai Shire was Abb McAlister, an unaligned politician.

 History

 Gundagai was declared a Municipality in 1889, and Adjungbilly Shire Council created in 1906 to administer the district.
 The Municipality of Gundagai and the Adjungbilly Shire were amalgamated on 1 January 1924 to form the Gundagai Shire Council, which was the administrative body of the area.